RainbowAsteroids/meta/README.md

 If you want to view a specific value(s), you can add a "command" without any value.
-The program will print out the value, in the order that you ask it to, separted by newlines.
+The program will print out the value, in the order that you ask it to, separted by newlines (unless the `--newline` option is set).
 The program will print an empty line once it's done.
 **Note**: `meta` does not filter or escape newlines from the `--comment` field, so be wary when writing scripts.